openshift-cs/rosaworkshop/rosa-workshop/rosa/16-deploy_ui.md

 ## Deployment flow
 The overall flow that we will follow boils down to these steps.
-Steps 1 and 2 only need to be performed the *first time* you are deploying into an AWS account.
+Step 1 only needs to be performed the *first time* you are deploying into an AWS account.
+Step 2 only needs to be performed the first time you are using the user interface.
 So for each successive cluster of the same y-stream version, you would just create the cluster.

 1. Create the account wide roles and policies
 1. Associate your AWS account with your Red Hat account